openaddresses/submit-ui/docs/how-to-run.md

 ### Deploying

 The Submit-UI app automatically deploys on [Netlify](https://app.netlify.com/sites/mod).
 The [production URL](https://mod.netlify.com) deploys from the `master` branch, but it is also possible to view a live site for other branches.
-The URL for non-master branches is https://<branch-name>--mod.netlify.com, where you would insert the name of the branch you'd like to view before `--mod.netlify.com`.
+The URL for non-master branches is `https://` + branch-name + `--mod.netlify.com`, where you would insert the name of the branch you'd like to view before `--mod.netlify.com`.

+Netlify also handles redirects and environment variables for the app.
+The [.netlifyredirects](.netlifyredirects) file is integrated into the built app by the [ember-cli-netlify](https://github.com/shipshapecode/ember-cli-netlify) Ember addon.
+[Environment variables](https://app.netlify.com/sites/mod/settings/deploys#build-environment-variables) saved directly on Netlify provide keys for AWS that are necessary for file upload

 ## Further Reading / Useful Links